How Much Does a Mini-Split Cost?

 • Spaces you don’t use very often.

-ENERGY STAR also suggests having mini-splits in houses with unique challenges, like:
+ENERGY STAR also recommends using mini-splits in residences with atypical challenges, including:

 • Costly electric heat from baseboards, wall heaters or radiators.

-• Pricey central heat, either because of high fuel expenses or low efficiency.
+• Costly central heat, either due to high fuel costs or decreased efficiency.

-In contrast with more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also have exact control over temps from room to room, as a result of zoned mini-split technology.
+In comparison to traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also have more accurage control over settings from room to room, as a result of zoned mini-split technology.

-From helping you choose the ideal model to knowledgeably installing it, our specialists at Siloam Springs Heating & AC can take care of all your mini-split installation needs.
-Reach us at 479-308-8176 today to discover how a mini-split system can make your house comfier and to request your free estimate!
+From helping you pick the best model to knowledgeably installing it, our professionals at Siloam Springs Heating & AC can take care of all your mini-split installation needs.
+Reach us at 479-308-8176 now to learn how a mini-split system can make your home more comfortable and to request your free estimate!